Covers NBA Staff Picks, Best Bets and Bold Predictions for 2024

 Metler: You have to serve your time before you can win an NBA MVP award, and Shai Gilgeous-Alexander is at a point in his career where he could win the vote after back-to-back seasons making the First Team All-NBA.
 SGA will be the best player on one of the top teams in the NBA and is capable of producing the stat line needed to win NBA MVP.

 Ponnaiya: Luka Doncic put up incredible numbers last year (33.9 ppg, 9.8 apg, 9.2 rpg) but his MVP campaign was held back by team success as the Mavs finished fifth in the West.
 However, trading for P.J.
-Washington and Daniel Gafford last year helped propel them into the NBA finals and after adding Klay Thompson, Spencer Dinwiddie, and Naji Marshall in the offseason, Dallas should eclipse 55 wins — which will be enough for Doncic to win his first MVP trophy.
+Washington and Daniel Gafford in February helped propel them to the NBA finals and after adding Klay Thompson, Spencer Dinwiddie, and Naji Marshall in the offseason, Dallas should eclipse 55 wins — which will be enough for Doncic to win his first MVP trophy.

 Farmer: Anthony Edwards' shooting has never quite been like Happy Gilmore’s putting, but there has always been a reason he is most lauded for his audacious dunks.
 Except now Happy learned how to putt — uh oh.